azdaly/Keno/README.md

 # Keno

 This is a repository dedicated to tracking the bets and numbers that win at rates higher than random in several keno markets.

+**Note:** Even with this information, it is very clear that you are more likely to lose money than win money.

 ## The Data